 The student should prepare a 30-minute presentation (20-30 slides) for the oral portion of the exam that summarizes the proposal.
 The student should be prepared to answer questions related to their thesis field of research, 1st year coursework, and broader areas of Oncological Sciences, Cell Biology, Genetics, Molecular Biology and Biochemistry.
 It is recommended that the student organize a mock oral exam involving other students and post-docs to practice in preparation for the questioning of the oral examination.
 The thesis advisor, mentors, and examiners may not participate in mock examinations.
 The student should submit the written proposal to each member of the exam committee at least 5 days before the exam date.

 The exam committee will be composed of the same individuals as the thesis supervisory committee.
 The student and the thesis advisor (faculty mentor) should work together to choose the supervisory committee members.
 The thesis advisor will be present at the exam but will not participate in the examination process (questions or scoring).
-The student will send a draft of the Specific Aims page to the exam committee by email within the first 2 weeks of their Prelim Exam period.
-The committee members, excluding the thesis advisor, are responsible for reading the Specific Aims page and discussing the novel student-developed aim(s) with the student.
+The student will email a draft of the Specific Aims page to the exam committee by email within the first 2 weeks of their Prelim Exam period.
+The committee members, excluding the student's thesis advisor, are responsible for reading the Specific Aims page and discussing the novel student-developed aim(s) with the student.
 If there is an issue with the feasibility, structure or logic of the aim(s) the committee should discuss and resolve it by meeting with the student and/or discussing it by email.
 The committee members will decide who will serve as the exam committee chair-person at the beginning of the Prelim Exam meeting.

 Role of the Thesis Advisor